OpenWaterFoundation/owf-tstool-timesheetscom-plugin/doc-user-mkdocs-project/docs/datastore-ref/TimesheetsCom/TimesheetsCom.md

 2. **Data Caching:**
     1. TSTool performance, in particular interactive features, is impacted by web service query times.
         Therefore, it is desirable to cache data in memory so that software does not need to requery web services.
-        The API also has query limits and frequent queries will result in API cutoff.
+        The API also has query limits and too many queries in a short time will result in HTTP 420 errors and API cutoff.
+        To minimize issues, the plugin will retry queries after a dynamic wait period (increased until no 420 error) and this may result in a temporary delay and there is a maximum wait to prevent the software from hanging indefinitely.
         When data are cached, changes in the `timesheets.com` database will not be visible in the TSTool session unless TSTool rereads the data.
         There is a balance between performance and having access to the most recent data.